-He also owns and operates numerous gaming, hospitality and entertainment venues, including the iconic Golden Nugget Casino and Hotel brand, with five locations throughout the United States, including Las Vegas and Laughlin, Nevada; Atlantic City, New Jersey; Biloxi, Mississippi and Lake Charles, Louisiana.
-Fertitta also launched into the online internet gaming world in the state of New Jersey with GoldenNuggetCasino.com and has been recognized as the top iGaming operator in the country, receiving the top iGaming operator of the year award for the past four years and is rapidly expanding into other states across the US.
-In the Houston/Galveston area, he owns the award-winning San Luis Resort, The Westin Houston Downtown and several other award-winning regional hotels.
-In March 2018, Fertitta opened Houston’s only Forbes Five-Star Hotel and Spa, The Post Oak Hotel at Uptown Houston; the city’s newest ultra-modern, luxury destination.
-His entertainment destinations include the Galveston Island Historic Pleasure Pier, The Kemah Boardwalk, Downtown Aquarium Denver and Houston and Tower of The Americas in San Antonio which are all featured on the Forbes, Travel Channel and USA Today’s top five lists of attractions.
+He also owns and operates hospitality and entertainment venues, including the iconic Golden Nugget Casino and Hotel brand, currently with five locations throughout the United States, including Las Vegas and Laughlin, Nevada; Atlantic City, New Jersey; Biloxi, Mississippi and Lake Charles, Louisiana.
+In an effort to expand his gaming empire, in December 2022 Fertitta acquired Wildwood Casino in Cripple Creek, Colorado.
+Fertitta also launched into the online internet gaming world in the state of New Jersey with GoldenNuggetCasino.com and has been recognized as the top iGaming operator in the country, receiving the top iGaming operator of the year award for four consecutive years, he rapidly expanded into other states across the US.
+Just recently, he merged Golden Nugget Online Gaming into DraftKings and remains one of DraftKings largest shareholders.

 Fertitta purchased the NBA’s Houston Rockets for a record $2.2 Billion and is the sole owner of the team.
-During the first year as an NBA owner, the Houston Rockets advanced to the Western Conference Finals, set a record for the Most Wins in Franchise History.
+During the first year as an NBA owner, the Houston Rockets advanced to the Western Conference Finals, and set a record for the Most Wins in Franchise History.

-An influential business figure, Fertitta starred in his own reality TV show on CNBC called Billion Dollar Buyer.
+An influential business figure, Fertitta starred in his own TV show on CNBC called Billion Dollar Buyer.
 Fertitta first debuted on the Forbes 400 list in 2012 and is frequently featured in the nation’s top financial and industry publications.
-He is also a frequent guest of prominent national business and sports programs on networks like CNBC, MSNBC, Bloomberg, ESPN and Fox.
-He is considered one of the foremost authorities in the restaurant, gaming, entertainment and hospitality industries and released his first business book “Shut up and Listen” with HarperCollins Publishing in September 2019, which skyrocketed to New York Times, Wall Street Journal, USA Today and Publishers Weekly best sellers lists, as well as being listed as the #1 Business Book for new releases on Amazon within the first week.
+He is also a frequent guest of prominent national business and sports programs on networks like CNBC, MSNBC, Bloomberg, ESPN, and Fox.
+He is considered one of the foremost authorities in the restaurant, gaming, entertainment, and hospitality industries and released his first business book “Shut up and Listen” with HarperCollins Publishing in September 2019, which skyrocketed to New York Times, Wall Street Journal, USA Today and Publishers Weekly best sellers’ lists, as well as being listed as the #1 Business Book for new releases on Amazon within the first week.

-Fertitta’s many personal honors include - Entrepreneur of the Year Award from Ernst & Young and induction into the Texas Business Hall of Fame as the second youngest inductee, Amusement Today’s Person of the Year, Casino Journal’s Executive of the Year and is one of Restaurant News’ top executives almost yearly.
+Fertitta’s many personal honors include – the Entrepreneur of the Year Award from Ernst & Young and induction into the Texas Business Hall of Fame as the second youngest inductee, Amusement Today’s Person of the Year, Casino Journal’s Executive of the Year and is one of Restaurant News’ top executives almost yearly.
 In honor of his contributions to the travel and tourism industry in Texas, Fertitta was the recipient of the Texas Travel Industry Association’s Heritage Award, Restaurateur of the Year by the Greater Houston Restaurant Association and named Executive of the Year by the Houston Sports Authority.

 Fertitta believes in the importance of giving back to the community and devotes a substantial amount of time to civic service and charitable organizations.
-He currently serves as Chairman of the Board – Houston Police Foundation, Chairman of the Board - Houston Children’s Charity and is currently serving his sixth year as Chairman of the Board of Regents - University of Houston.
-In 2016, Fertitta contributed $20 million dollars to fund the University of Houston Basketball team's arena to be named “the Fertitta Center,” which opened in December 2018 and in 2021, the University of Houston’s Cougars Men’s Basketball Team advanced to the Final Four.
+He is currently serving his ninth year as Chairman of the Board of Regents at the University of Houston.
+In May 2022, Fertitta gave $50 million to the University of Houston College of Medicine naming the school the Tilman J. Fertitta Family College of Medicine, bringing a new era of innovation and equitable health care to Houstonians and residents throughout Texas.
+In 2016, Fertitta contributed $20 million dollars to fund the University of Houston Basketball team's arena to be named “Fertitta Center,” which opened in December 2018.
+Additionally, he serves as Chairman of the Board – of Houston Children’s Charity and Chairman of the Board – of Houston Police Foundation.
+As a long-time supporter of the Houston Police Department, Fertitta donated $2.5 million in 2019 to build The Tilman Fertitta Family Tactical Training Center helping the city’s officers and recruits with state-of-the-art technology and realistic, scenario-based training.
 He is on the Executive Committee of the Houston Livestock Show and Rodeo, which is one of the nation's largest charitable organizations.
-In 1991 Fertitta married Paige Farwell with whom he has four children, a daughter and three sons all of whom are involved in the family business.
+In 1991 Fertitta married Paige Farwell with whom he has four children, a daughter, and three sons all of whom are involved in the family business.
 Today, Fertitta is married to Houston attorney, Lauren Ware.